lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Secure checkpoint/state stores and metadata stores.
 - Harden network (private subnets, security groups, VPC endpoints), and enable auditing/monitoring.

-If you want, I can produce a concrete deployment checklist tailored to your environment (YARN vs Kubernetes vs EMR/Dataproc/Azure Databricks), including exact Spark properties and recommended Vault/cloud secret integrations.

 ## How do you implement row-level or field-level masking in real-time data streams?
 Short answer: implement masking as a streaming transformation before you write to any downstream sink.
 Apply row-level policy decisions and field-level transformations (hash, redact, tokenize, encrypt, nullify, format-preserving mask) inside the Structured Streaming pipeline.
 Use built-in Spark SQL functions when possible for performance; use stateful operations or an external store for persistent/deterministic tokenization; keep keys in a KMS and avoid per-row Python/UDF crypto where possible.